The role of social media in recruitment

 The first is the easiest for any business with a social media channel.
 Make an appealing post that advertises your role clearly, with a description that’s easy to understand and ideally with an image or a video.

 It seems obvious as well, but make it clear how people can actually apply – sometimes roles go up but then there’s no single way suggested for people to reach out and apply.
-You could find applicants turn up at the door, ring the wrong phone line or get lost in an abandoned email inbox – and this confusion can be terrible for candidate experience!
-So be super clear about where any applications should go, what is required in an application and then monitor that channel carefully.
+You could find applicants turn up at the door, ring the wrong phone line or get lost in an abandoned email inbox – and this confusion can be terrible for the candidate experience!
+So be super clear about where any applications should go, and what is required in an application and then monitor that channel carefully.

 Showcase your company culture